meghagrawal/meghagrawal/README.md

 ### 🧐 About Me

-🔭 I’m currently working on a time-travel enabled snowflake native lineage framework
+🔭 I’m currently working on a snowflake,dbt,python pipeline

 🌱 I’m currently learning dbt